danielgroves/danielgroves.net/notebook/_posts/2015-07-04-getting-started-backpacking.md

 Once you've chosen some food, you'll be in need of a cooker on which to cook it.
 There are numerous options available from homemade jobs all the way through to full-blown expedition stoves.
 You probably want something in the middle so you can be sure of its reliability, efficiency and that it'll have enough power to cook your dinner if the weather turns bad.
 Thankfully, there are plenty of options depending on your budget and weight targets.

 * **[MSR WhisperLite][stove_msr_whisperlite]:** This is the stove I use, but reluctantly for backpacking duties.
 These are incredible stoves, but designed for touring and expedition duties, not for traveling light.
-It's a multi-fuel liquid stove, meaning it will burn almost any combustable liquid.
+It's a multi-fuel liquid stove, meaning it will burn almost any combustible liquid.
 These are powerful cookers, and light for what they are, but heavy for backpacking.
 It is, however, probably the most robust and reliable stove you'll find.
 If you go down this route you'll need to get yourself a pan to cook in as well.
 * **[Jetboil Flash][stove_jetboil_flash]:** This is what I intend to get when money allows.
-Jetboil invented the idea of a stove system; these are incredibly efficient gas-pwoered stoves which make use of a proprietary pot to cooker interface with a heat exchanger in order to make for incredibly efficient heat exchange and fast boil times.
+Jetboil invented the idea of a stove system; these are incredibly efficient gas-powered stoves which make use of a proprietary pot to cooker interface with a heat exchanger in order to make for incredibly efficient heat exchange and fast boil times.
 At 400g these are seriously light given they include everything you need.
-* **[AlpKit BruKit][stove_alpkit_brukit]:** This is AlpKits version of the Jetboil.
+* **[AlpKit BruKit][stove_alpkit_brukit]:** This is the AlpKit version of the Jetboil.
 The build quality isn't quite as good, it's a tad heavier, and the boil time are marginally slower.
 However, it is significantly cheaper and the perfect option for those on a budget.
 * **[Primus Mimer][stove_primus_mimer]:** The main thing going for this is it's cheap.
 It takes a standard screw-one gas cartridge the same as those the AlpKit and Jetboil options use.
-It's farly small, but nowhere near as powerful as any of the other options.
+It's fairly small, but nowhere near as powerful as any of the other options.
 You're going to need to get a pot for one of these.

 Make sure you've got enough of the correct fuel for your cooker.
 You'll easily get a few trips out of a small 100g gas canister, or the smallest available bottle if you've chosen a multi-fuel stove.